Nagendran Tharmalingam, MLT, MS, MBA, PhD

 1. Drug repurposing.
 I discovered that niclosamide, an antihelminthic compound, could inhibit Helicobacter pylori (PMC5829259) in acidic pH and we patented it (US11419834B2).
 Although H. pylori previously developed resistance against standard antibiotics such as clarithromycin and metronidazole, niclosamide-resistance was not found after continuous exposure.

-2. Antibacterial activity of natural compounds against Helicobacter pylori: Since herbal spices contain a wealth of bioactive compounds, I investigated the utility of some of those bioactive compounds against the H. pylori bacterium.
+2. Antibacterial activity of natural compounds against Helicobacter pylori: I investigated the utility of some of those bioactive compounds against the H. pylori bacterium.
 Specifically, I have used the active biomolecule piperine from black pepper (PMID: 27158376; PMC4290101) and studied its effectiveness at inhibiting H. pylori.
 My study revealed for the first time that piperine acts as an effective H. pylori inhibitor, thereby counteracting processes that lead to gastric cancer from that pathogen.

 3. Antimicrobial compounds that inhibit ESKAPE pathogens.
 My research always seeks novel therapeutic compounds against ESKAPE pathogens, and we found several molecules that can potentially be repurposed as antimicrobial agents.